HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 ### DAM - Cross-CF staging

 === "Containers"
     Staging of DAM content between different cumulative fix (CF) versions is supported.
 Note that the subscriber must be at least on CF223.
-For more information on limitations, refer to [DAM Cross-CF staging](../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging/#dam-cross-cf-staging).
+For more information on limitations, refer to [DAM Cross-CF staging](../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md#dam-cross-cf-staging).

 ### Search V2 - New search interface

 === "Containers"
     Search V2 replaces the existing Search feature in HCL DX.
 This feature introduces a new search interface along with a new backend service that uses OpenSearch to provide a seamless search experience.
-For more information, see [End-user Search with Search V2](../../build_sites/search_using_opensearch/index.md).
+For more information, see [Search V2](../../build_sites/search_v2/index.md).

 ### People Service